 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Unilever reported total greenhouse gas emissions of approximately 105,840,000,000 kg CO2e, with emissions distributed across various scopes: 480,000,000 kg CO2e for Scope 1, 210,000,000 kg CO2e for Scope 2 (market-based), and 53,800,000,000 kg CO2e for Scope 3.
-The company has set ambitious targets to reduce its Scope 1 and 2 emissions by 100% by 2030, using a 2015 baseline, and aims for a 70% reduction by 2025.
-Additionally, Unilever is committed to reducing its absolute Scope 3 emissions from purchased goods and services by 42% by 2030, with a specific target of 30.3% reduction in emissions related to forest, land, and agriculture (FLAG) by the same year.
-Unilever's climate commitments include achieving net zero emissions across all scopes by 2039.
-The company is also focused on sustainable sourcing and has pledged to maintain no deforestation across its primary commodities.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Unilever's commitment to addressing climate change and reducing its carbon footprint.
+In 2024, Unilever reported total greenhouse gas emissions of approximately 105,840,000,000 kg CO2e globally, with emissions distributed across various scopes: 480,000,000 kg CO2e for Scope 1, 210,000,000 kg CO2e for Scope 2 (market-based), and 53,800,000,000 kg CO2e for Scope 3.
+In the UK, the company recorded Scope 1 emissions of about 24,065,000 kg CO2e and Scope 2 emissions of approximately 1,666,000 kg CO2e.
+Unilever has set ambitious climate commitments, aiming to achieve a 100% reduction in Scope 1 and 2 emissions by 2030 from a 2015 baseline.
+This goal aligns with their broader objective of becoming carbon positive in manufacturing.
+Additionally, they have committed to reducing absolute Scope 3 emissions by 42% by 2030 from a 2021 baseline, with a specific target of a 30.3% reduction in emissions related to forest, land, and agriculture (FLAG) by the same year.
+The company is also focused on achieving net zero emissions across all scopes by 2039, excluding indirect consumer use emissions.
+These targets are validated by the Science Based Targets initiative (SBTi) and reflect Unilever's commitment to sustainable practices and reducing their carbon footprint in line with global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents